Heydon/AMA/README.md

 ## Topics

 You can ask me about literally anything.
-If it's something I know nothing about I will make shit up about it (with a disclaimer that what I am saying is not, therefore, factual)..
+If it's something I know nothing about I will make shit up about it (I'll point it out where I'm doing this).

 However, here are some things that involve, interest, or otherwise affect me: